Tadashi: Enabling AI-Based Automated Code Generation With Guaranteed Correctness: Background and Motivation

 ML is being increasingly used in code auto-generation, at different levels of abstraction, e.g., source code~\cite{stein2020exploring}, abstract syntax tree (AST)~\cite{shido2019automatic}, polyhedral~\cite{baghdadi2021deepa}, dependency graphs~\cite{cummins2020programl}, intermediate Representations (IR)~\cite{ben-nun2018neural}, and assembly instructions~\cite{mankowitz2023faster}.

-For guarantees on correctness, existing approaches for using ML in code generation or transformation rely on one of the following approaches: \begin{itemize}[leftmargin=2.5mm] \item Extensive unit testing: for this, widely used, approach, a suite of unit tests is used to validate correctness~\cite{cummins2024meta,beer2024examinationcodegeneratedlarge,10.1145/3597503.3639219,chen2021codex}.
-While unit testing can be effective, it provides no guarantees on correctness\footnote{"\textit{Program testing can be used to show the presence of bugs, but never to show their absence!}"-- Edsger W. Dijkstra}. \item Training a surrogate model to predict correctness: this involves training a model or developing an empirical cost model to predict the correctness~\cite{mankowitz2023faster,10.1145/3630106.3658984}. \item Limit the use of ML to small affine sequence of operations that could be validated by comparing the generated output to the canonical output~\cite{10.5555/3618408.3619263,cummins2023large} \item Limit the use of ML to generating code based on pre-determined target-specific optimizations used in code of similar compute profile~\cite{10.1145/3577193.3593714}, or pre-determined optimizations in code manuals~\cite{DBLP:conf/iclr/Zhou0XJN23}. \item use symbolic execution~\cite{COTRONEO2024112113} or round-trip execution~\cite{DBLP:conf/icml/AllamanisPY24} to assess whether the AI-generated code behaves as a reference implementation. \end{itemize} In summary, the approaches above either provide no formal guarantee on functional correctness, or confine the user to a very constrained form of code generation.
+To ensure correctness, existing approaches for using ML in code generation or transformation rely on one of the following approaches: \begin{itemize}[leftmargin=2.5mm] \item Extensive unit testing: for this, widely used, approach, a suite of unit tests is used to validate correctness~\cite{cummins2024meta,beer2024examinationcodegeneratedlarge,10.1145/3597503.3639219,chen2021codex}.
+While unit testing can be effective, it provides no guarantees on correctness\footnote{"\textit{Program testing can be used to show the presence of bugs, but never to show their absence!}"-- Edsger W. Dijkstra}. \item Training a surrogate model to predict correctness: this involves training a model or developing an empirical cost model to predict the correctness~\cite{mankowitz2023faster,10.1145/3630106.3658984}. \item Limit the use of ML to small affine sequence of operations that could be validated by comparing the generated output to the canonical output~\cite{10.5555/3618408.3619263,cummins2023large} \item Limit the use of ML to generating code based on pre-determined target-specific optimizations used in code of similar compute profile~\cite{10.1145/3577193.3593714}, or pre-determined optimizations in code manuals~\cite{DBLP:conf/iclr/Zhou0XJN23}. \item Use symbolic execution~\cite{COTRONEO2024112113} or round-trip execution~\cite{DBLP:conf/icml/AllamanisPY24} to assess whether the AI-generated code behaves as a reference implementation. \end{itemize} In summary, the approaches above either provide no formal guarantee on functional correctness, or confine the user to a very constrained form of code generation.
+While some have suggested there is a \emph{tradeoff between correctness and performance},~\cite{ouyang2024kernelbench} we take a different view—emphasizing that correctness remains paramount.
+This perspective is reinforced by recent findings~\cite{2025sakana} where what was initially reported as a 100x speedup from an AI-generated solution was, upon closer examination, actually a 3x slowdown.
 In addition, we observed that for the above approaches, it was the burden of the researchers to implement a sampling strategy and curate the dataset.
-Solving those two problems, correctness and agency, is the motivation for \tool{}.
+Solving those two problems, correctness and agency, is the motivation for \TADASHI{}.